Scientists Find A Brain Circuit That Could Explain Seasonal Depression

 "People thought that the only reason you get mood problems is because your clock is misaligned," Hattar says.

-Other potential explanations included speculation that reduced sunlight was triggering depression by changing levels of serotonin, which can affect mood, or melatonin, which plays a role in both sleep patterns and mood.
+Other potential explanations included speculation that reduced sunlight was triggering depression by changing levels of serotonin, which can affect mood, or melatonin, which plays a role in sleep patterns and mood.
 But the evidence for either of these possibilities has been weak.

 Hattar and Berson were pretty sure there was a better reason.
 And, after years of searching, they found one.

-In September, Hattar's team published a study of mice suggesting a direct pathway between the third kind of photoreceptor in the retina and brain areas that affect mood.
+In September, Hattar's team published a study about mice suggesting a direct pathway between the third kind of photoreceptor in the retina and brain areas that affect mood.

-When these cells were present, an artificially shortened cycle of light and dark caused a mouse version of depression.
-But when the team removed the cells with genetic-editing tools, the mouse didn't become depressed.
+When these cells were present, an artificially shortened cycle of light and dark caused a version of depression in a mouse.
+But when the team removed the cells with gene-editing tools, the mouse didn't become depressed.

-Sanes knew about the research, in part because he and Berson are both neuroscientists at Brown.
+Sanes knew about the research, in part because he and Berson are neuroscientists at Brown.
 And he was so intrigued by the discovery of the new pathway between retina and brain in mice that he decided to see whether something similar was going on in human brains.

 Sanes' team put young adults in an MRI machine and measured their brain activity as they were exposed to different levels of light.
 This allowed the team to identify brain areas that seemed to be receiving signals from the photoreceptors Hattar and Berson had discovered.